 The perfect time for a relaxing beach holiday in Madagascar is between September and December.
 If you intend to discover Madagascar on a hiking trip, the cool, dry months between May and October are the most optimum time.

-Most of the activities on your safari of a lifetime to Madagascar is best suited to the dry season and the period between May and October.
-Temperatures on Madagascar are mild and pleasant while the humidity is low.
-Do remember to pack some layers as evenings and early mornings on your Madagascar vacation during this time can sometimes be a bit cool.
+Most of the activities in Madagascar are best suited to the dry season, which typically occurs between May and October.
+Temperatures in Madagascar are mild and pleasant, while the humidity is low.
+Remember to pack some layers as evenings and early mornings during this time can sometimes be a bit cool.

 Should you consider planning your Madagascar safari during the wet season, between November and April, take note that some establishments close operations in February and March.
-Heavy downpours can also be expected in December and January in Madagascar and waterproof clothing is essential.
-You can also expect hot and humid conditions on your Madagascar vacation.
+Heavy downpours can also be expected in December and January and waterproof clothing is essential.
+You can also expect hot and humid conditions.